sttteephen/amazon_web_scraper/README.md

 ## Usage

-Certain arguments can be passed to the program:
+Certain optional arguments can be passed to the program:

 -u, --url       should be followed by the url of an Amazon review page which must be given inside inverted commas.